 Tinnitus is a sensation described as ‘ringing in the ears’ or a constant buzzing pitch.

 In addition to being a symptom of Meniere’s disease, tinnitus can also accompany other hearing loss diseases or can occur spontaneously.
-It is thought to affect up to 15% of adults at some point in their life and affects both the quality of life and mental health.
+It is thought to affect up to 15% of adults at some point in their lives affecting both their quality of life and mental health.

 Partly.
 Genetic variants do seem to play a role in the susceptibility to tinnitus, but environmental factors – such as lifestyle factors that cause inflammation – also are important here.

-Other studies point to IL-1B (interleukin 1 beta), a proinflammatory cytokine, as being a risk factor.[ref]
+Other studies point to IL-1B (interleukin 1 beta), a proinflammatory cytokine, as a risk factor.[ref]

-To create tinnitus in animal research, the animals are often given sodium salicylate, which is the sodium salt of salicylic acid (aspirin).
+In animal research, sodium salicylate, the sodium salt of salicylic acid (aspirin), is often given to animals to create tinnitus.
 Higher doses of aspirin can cause (or worsen) tinnitus in some people.
-Researchers have found in animals that salicylate blocks a certain type of calcium channel in the inner ear.
-This could then cause decreased GABA, an inhibitory neurotransmitter, in the inner ear.[ref]
+Animal studies have shown that salicylate blocks a certain type of calcium channel in the inner ear.
+It could then cause decreased GABA, an inhibitory neurotransmitter, in the inner ear.[ref]

 The thought here is that not enough inhibition = constant firing of the neurons and tinnitus.
 GABA inhibits the excess firing, while glutamate can increase the neuron’s firing potential.
-Thus, alternatively, the salicylate could be increasing the firing rate of the neurons in the auditory nerve complex.[ref]
+Thus, alternatively, the salicylate could increase the neurons’ firing rate in the auditory nerve complex.[ref]

 NFKB1 gene: codes for part of the nuclear factor-kappa beta (NF-κB) protein, which regulates inflammatory response.
 NF-κB is activated by cytokines and causes an increase in inflammatory markers.